On iterated universal extensions and Nori's fundamental group of nilpotent bundles: Introduction

 \section{Introduction}

 Let $k$ be a field.
 For a geometrically connected and proper variety over $k$, with a base point $x\in X(k)$, Nori introduces in \cite{nori1982fundamental} the category of nilpotent bundles, i.e, iterated extensions of $\mathcal{O}_{X}$ and proves that this category is neutral Tannakian.
 We use $\pi_{1}^{N}(X,x)$ to denote the corresponding Tannakian group scheme.
 To motivate our results, we start with a ``digression'' about the de Rham fundamental group, whose formulation is of the same spirit as that of Nori's fundamental group.
-Topologically, for a connected complex manifold $X$ with a base point $x\in X$, the de Rham fundamental group $\pi_{1}^{dR}(X,x)$ is the pro-unipotent completion of the topological fundamental group $\pi_{1}^{top}(X,x)$.
-Algebraically, let $k$ be a field of characteristic $0$ and let $X$ be a geometrically connected and smooth variety over $k$ with a base point $x\in X(k)$.
+Topologically, for a connected complex manifold $X$ with a base point $x\in X$, the de Rham fundamental group $\pi_{1}^{dR}(X,x)$ is the pro-unipotent completion over $\mathbb{C}$ of the topological fundamental group $\pi_{1}^{top}(X,x)$.
+Algebraically, let $k$ be a field of characteristic $0$ and $X$ be a geometrically connected and smooth variety over $k$ with a base point $x\in X(k)$.
 The de Rham fundamental group $\pi_{1}^{dR}(X,x)$ is the Tannakian group scheme associated to the category of nilpotent integrable connections.
 Here nilpotent integrable connections are defined as iterated extensions of $(\mathcal{O}_{X},d)$.
 By Riemann-Hilbert correspondence, for a smooth connected complex variety, the topologically defined $\pi_{1}^{dR}(X^{an},x)$ is the same as the algebraically defined $\pi_{1}^{dR}(X,x)$.
 A remarkable fact (Corollary 2, Section 6, \cite{deligne1975real}) is that, for a compact Kähler manifold $X$, $\pi_{1}^{dR}(X,x)$ is uniquely determined by $\mathrm{H}_{dR}^{i}(X)=\mathrm{H}_{dR}^{i}(X,(\mathcal{O}_{X},d))$, $i=1,2$, and the cup product In fact, we can be more precise about the Hopf algebra $\mathcal{O}(\pi_{1}^{dR}(X,x))$: the Hopf algebra $\mathcal{O}(\pi_{1}^{dR}(X,x))$ can be obtained by applying a bar construction to the differential graded algebra $\Omega^{*}(X)$ of smooth forms, as showed in \cite{chen1977iterated}.
-The formality of compact Kähler manifolds says that $\Omega^{*}(X)$ is weakly equivalent to the differential graded algebra $\mathrm{H}^{*}_{dR}(X)$, so in the bar construction we can use $\mathrm{H}^{*}_{dR}(X)$ instead, leading to an explicit ``quadratically presentation'' of $\mathcal{O}(\pi_{1}^{dR}(X,x))$.
+The formality of compact Kähler manifolds says that $\Omega^{*}(X)$ is weakly equivalent to the differential graded algebra $\mathrm{H}^{*}_{dR}(X)$, so in the bar construction we can use $\mathrm{H}^{*}_{dR}(X)$ instead, leading to an explicit ``quadratic presentation'' of $\mathcal{O}(\pi_{1}^{dR}(X,x))$.
 We refer to \cite{amoros1996fundamental}\cite{gil2017multiple} for expositions of the de Rham theory.
-The same remains true for geometrically connected smooth projective varieties over a field of characteristic $0$, as $\pi_{1}^{dR}$ is compatible with extension of scalars (10.43 \cite{deligne1989groupe}).
-Our result says that a similar statement holds for Nori's fundamental group of nilpotent bundles. \begin{thm}[Theorem \ref{quadric}] Let $k$ be a field of characteristic $0$, $X$ be a smooth, geometrically connected and proper variety over $k$ and $x\in X(k)$ be a base point.
+Our result says that a similar statement holds for Nori's fundamental group of nilpotent bundles. \begin{thm}[Theorem \ref{quadric}] Let $k$ be a field of characteristic $0$, $X$ be a geometrically connected, smooth and proper variety over $k$ and $x\in X(k)$ be a base point.
 Then Nori's fundamental group $\pi_{1}^{N}(X,x)$ is uniquely determined by the coherent cohomology groups $\mathrm{H}^{i}(X)=\mathrm{H}^{i}(X,\mathcal{O}_{X})$, $i=1,2$, and the cup product